 OneOp Family Transitions (OneOp FT): Please introduce yourself and share what your role is with the MN National Guard.

-The mission of the Minnesota Army National Guard Child and Youth Program is to positively impact Soldier and family readiness, resilience and retention by providing secure, timely, flexible and high-quality youth development opportunities and resources which promote the overall well-being of Army National Guard children and youth.
+The mission of the Minnesota Army National Guard Child and Youth Program is to positively impact Soldier and family readiness, resilience, and retention by providing secure, timely, flexible, and high-quality youth development opportunities and resources that promote the overall well-being of Army National Guard children and youth.

 OneOp Family Transitions (OneOp FT): Describe how COVID-19 has impacted the youth you work with.

 Laura Groeneweg (LG): MN National Guard Service Members continue to deploy despite a global pandemic.
 An important part of the deployment cycle is the opportunity for Service members and their families to attend Yellow Ribbon Reintegration Events to learn about resources they are eligible for before, during, and after deployments.
 However, these events have gone virtual as a result of COVID.
 While it is still beneficial for families to get the information virtually, the kids have not been able to connect with other kids as they did previously when the events were in person.
 The ability for kids to connect with other military youth was a crucial piece of the Yellow Ribbon Events for youth.
 The youth sessions provided an opportunity for the kids to participate in age-appropriate activities and connect with other kids who were going through the same thing.
 One major outcome of the youth sessions was that the youth realized they weren’t alone.